billstclair/duello/rules.md

   - Resolution order: 1st.
   - Gesture: Flat hand extended palm, up.
   - Description: The player may preroll any number of their stock dice.
-- 2nd.
-Take Aim
+- Take Aim
   - Resolution order: 2nd.
-  - Gesutre: Make a ring with thumb and forefinger (the “okay” symbol).
+  - Gesture: Make a ring with thumb and forefinger (the “okay” symbol).
   - Description: The player may select any number of their stock dice and place them forward, near the middle of the playing surface.
 There player’s goal is to select dice that match their opponent’s target dice.
 Their opponent then indicates which selected dice do not match their target, and the player sets those dice aside, leaving the correct dice in the middle.
 The player should take care to leave the incorrect dice with the same side up, as a record of which dice do not match their opponent’s target dice.
 - Take a Shot
   - Resolution order: 3rd.